wp-plugins/caascade/readme.txt

 1. How much does it cost ?

-$0.0025 per request.
+$0.00105 per request.

+2. Can I try out the services ?

+Yes, 250 points are immediately awarded upon signup, and another 250 points are awarded the first of the month.
+This should be enough for light users to take advantage of a particular service without any purchase.

+3. How does the point system work ?

+Tetragy offers three distinct web services and uses a point system to create a digital currency between services.
+Points may be used for Caascade computation requests, statistical operations, or LaTeX document compiling.

-2. Do I need Maxima installed on my server ?
+4. Do I need Maxima installed on my server ?

 No, Maxima does not need to be installed on your server.
 Wordpress and the Caascade plugin are the only software requirements.
 Configuring your Caascade account with a dedicated IP address is recommended to prevent unauthorized use of your Caascade ID.

-3. How do I prevent spam submissions ?
+5. How do I prevent spam submissions ?

 With reCaptcha you can help prevent spam and other abuse of your Caascade account.
 Configure the public and private key settings to automatically add a reCaptcha form to all your widgets.
 This plugin also includes support for reCaptcha themes.

-4. Why is it recommended to whitelist my IP address ?
+6. Why is it recommended to whitelist my IP address ?

 To prevent unauthorized use of your Tetragy account.
 If IP enforcing is disabled, Caascade requests made with your ID will be deducted from your account.